 - Other than any exceptions described herein, all major assignments in this course must be completed and submitted to pass this course, regardless of a student's grades on other assignments.
-Students who do not submit all major written assignments by their deadlines are liable to receive an F as a final grade for this course. - On not wait to complete and submit major assignments on their due dates.
-Due dates are deadlines.
-They are the final opportunities to submit your work; they are not the ideal opportunities to submit your work.
+Students who do not submit all major written assignments by their deadlines are liable to receive an F as a final grade for this course. - They are the final opportunities to submit your work; they are not the ideal opportunities to submit your work.
 So don't wait until the last possible day to submit something important.
 The reason is simple: things can go wrong.
 Emergencies arise.
 Electrical service can be interrupted.
 Computer equipment can malfunction.
 You or someone in your family can suddenly get sick.
 So fight the temptation to procrastinate.
 Try to submit a good version of each major assignment a day or two before the deadline.
 You can go back and upload revisions until the last minute if nothing goes wrong.
 But don't run the risk of a last-minute disaster.
 If and when late work is accepted in this class, it will be penalized 25 points per calendar day.